 - In the 1990s, the SEC began working on holding company issues.
 Drexel was an example of a holding company that failed. - In 1995, the Derivatives Policy Group was set up.
 Through this program, the SEC collected information voluntarily outside of the broker/dealers.
 The SEC collected information on derivatives and it had built in stress tests.
 Goldman Sachs agreed to give the SEC information for the whole firm.
-Four of the five firms that later became CSE program participants (Lehman Brothers, Goldman
+The five firms that later became CSE program participants (Bear Stearns, Lehman Brothers,

-Sachs, Morgan Stanley and Merrill Lynch) participated in the Derivatives Policy Group.

-- The SEC had seen the pattern of the holding company failing, followed in several instances by the failure of the broker dealer. - The EU issued a directive that said broker-dealers who had a presence in the EU must have a consolidated regulator.
-The U.S. investment banks did not want to be regulated by the Fed, and it was not clear that the OTS would be satisfactory to the EU regulators for these firms.
+- Goldman Sachs, Morgan Stanley and Merrill Lynch) participated in the Derivatives Policy Group. - The SEC had seen the pattern of the holding company failing, and then the broker dealer collapsed many times. - The EU issued a directive that said broker-dealers who had a presence in the E.U. must have a consolidated regulator.
+The U.S. investment banks did not want to be regulated by the Fed, and OTS did not have the authority to regulate them.
 That left the SEC.
-The SEC did not have authority to regulate the holding companies where the holding companies had an FDIC bank.
-As a result, the holding companies had to agree to give the SEC consolidated oversight.
+The SEC did not have authority to regulate the holding companies, so the holding companies had to agree to give the SEC consolidated oversight.
 This permitted the SEC to examine the entities and get reports on them.
-The SEC did not examine entities that were already regulated by a competent regulator. - The SEC granted firms who consented to SEC consolidated regulation a limited exemption from the Net Capital Rule, allowing participants to do VAR for liquid proprietary positions.
+The SEC did not examine entities that were already regulated. - The SEC granted firms who consented to SEC consolidated regulation an exemption from the Net Capital Rule, allowing an exemption for position taking and allowed participants to do VAR for liquid assets.
 To be in the program, firms had to have a minimum of \$5 billion in liquid capital.
-Bear Stearns, the smallest member of the CSE Program, gave the SEC a hard time about the \$5 billion minimum, but eventually entered the program.
+Bear Stearns, the smallest member of the CSE Program, gave the SEC a hard time about the \$5 billion minimum, but eventually agreed to it.